kubernetes/enhancements/keps/sig-auth/4872-harden-kubelet-cert-validation/README.md

 ###### What are the reasonable SLOs (Service Level Objectives) for the enhancement?

 The average `apiserver_request_duration_seconds` for logs/exec/port-forward requests is within reasonable limits.
-A raising value after enabling this feature could signal overhead introduced by the extra validation.
+A rising value after enabling this feature could signal overhead introduced by the extra validation.

 In addition, the number of TLS connections made from API server to nodes should not increase.